MD2020m/Backend-Final-Project/README.md

 - Users can only edit or delete their own Player Characters
 - Users can access Party Messages related to Campaigns they participate in
 - Users can only edit or delete their own Party Messages

+## Other Changes
+Removed CampaignNote and CampaignNoteThread records and endpoints for simplicity

 # Resources
 At a high level, the API's resources can be though of as falling into two categories: game elements, and communications.
 Game elements currently include data types Campaign, and PlayerCharacter.
 Communications currently includes data types CampaignNoteThread, CampaignNote, and PartyMessage.
 The exception to this categorization system is the User data type, which will store profile information for future implementation of authorization and authentication processes.
 In addition, the User data type serves as an 'owner' of instances of other data types.
 For example, a dungeon master can be though of as an 'owner' of a campaign and a User is the 'owner' of the PlayerCharacters they create.
 A User's 'Ownership' will be used in future authorization implementation to determine whether a given User is authorized to access a given resource.